tinyhttp/milliparsec/bench/index.md

 # Benchmark

 Below are benchmarks of body-parser vs milliparsec and formidable vs milliparsec.
 Please take into account that these benchmarks are not entirely accurate, since they are taken on a regular desktop computer in usual conditions.

 ## Environment

 - Node.js 22.3.0
-- System: Linux 6.10.10
+- System: macOS Sequoia 15.3.1 / Darwin 24.3.0 arm64 kernel
-- CPU: Intel Core i9-13900H
+- CPU: Apple M2 (8) @ 3.50 GHz
-- Machine: Asus ROG Zephyrus G16
+- Machine: MacBook Air (M2, 2022)

 ## JSON parsing